techwriterjoe/introduction-airtable-api/README.md

 - "view=Main%20View" is the first query field, along with the view value Main View.
 - "%20" represents a space in HTTP.
 - "&" is also part of the query string and allows the next URL parameter to be added
-- "limit=3" requests that only 3 records of the original 19 be returned in the response
+- "limit=3" requests that only 3 records of the original 19 be returned in the response; Airtable handles a limit up to 100
 - "&offset=" requests how many records are remaining after the 3 that will be returned, no value necessary
 - "&sortField=Name&sortDirection=asc" by default, the reponse returns the list of records in the same order as they are listed in the Main View.
 However, the sortField and sortDirection override the default sort.